 Google for Jobs is a product from Google that aims to help job seekers find job listings that are right for them.
 Google for Jobs is a job search engine that compiles listings from many different sources, including other job search engines.
 Instead of using a specific job search site, users can simply type a job into their Google search bar.
 Google then pulls up related listings.
 Users can then narrow their search by type of job, location, company type, date posted, and more.

-Idealist is the premier clearinghouse for information on full-time internship and volunteer positions within the non-profit sector.
+Idealist is the premier clearinghouse for information on full-time, internship, and volunteer positions within the non-profit sector.
 You can identify target organizations by their mission and specific types of opportunities within various niches.
-Registered users can also search for contacts in fields or organizations of interest and message them for networking purposes.
+Registered users can also identify groups of interest and communicate with members for networking purposes.

 LinkedIn connects the world’s professionals to make them more productive and successful.
 LinkedIn is the world’s largest professional network on the Internet.
 You can search for jobs, identify contacts at employers who are advertising vacancies, and follow companies of interest on LinkedIn.
 Users can incorporate portfolio samples within their profile to showcase their offerings for prospective employers.
 LinkedIn works well for strong candidates conducting a passive jobs search where they want employers to find them.